HighW4y2H3ll/chaffctf_chal/readme.md

 100 mixed non-exploitable stack overflow bugs and heap overflow bugs.
 A small program relatively easy to reverse.

-#### Constrain
+#### Constraints

-Constrain for the lower half is And'ing with a random word, which is basically passing for any number.
+Constraint for the lower half is And'ing with a random word, which is basically passing for any number.

 ![](pics/regview_con_low.png)

-6 non-exploitable constrains for the upper half:
+6 non-exploitable constraints for the upper half:

 ![](pics/regview_con_up.png)

-The one exploitable constrain for the upper half:
+The one exploitable constraint for the upper half:

 ![](pics/regview_con_pass.png)